db3108/michi-c2/README.md

 - plays handicap games with dynamic komi (linear)
 - some speed improvements

-*Near future*

-- version 1.4.1 will correct some bugs and add a few missing functions (Superko, writesgf)
-- version 1.4.2 will be a general cleanup bug fix release

 For more details see the ChangeLog.

 The current version is able to play on CGOS.
 A README file and example